Contactless payment

-Tokenisation is a newer concept of encapsulating a card issuers details within a hardware device application such as via Apple Pay app on iPhones.
+Apple Pay on iPhones and Google Pay on Android mobile phones are common forms of contactless payments used.
+These types of payments use tokenization which encapsulates a card issuer's details within the mobile phone.

 Some suppliers claim that transactions can be almost twice as fast as a conventional cash, credit, or debit card purchase.
 Because no signature or PIN verification is typically required, contactless purchases are usually limited to small value sales.
 Lack of authentication provides a window during which fraudulent purchases can be made while the card owner is unaware of the card's loss.